 As dwellers of the nearby windmill gathered to the crash site, they purportedly stumbled upon an unidentifiable body, frantically carrying it to a well right beside Judge Proctor’s home, before re-transporting it to a nearby cemetery.
 Shortly after, Haydon of the Dallas Morning News, would print a story of the incident, headlined: “A Windmill Demolishes It,” filed Monday, April 19th, 1897.

-In the story by Haydon describes the wreckage caused by a windmill collision and the extensive damage done to the judge’s flower garden.
+The story by Haydon describes the wreckage caused by a windmill collision and the extensive damage done to the judge’s flower garden.
 The crash also purportedly destroyed a water tank sitting beside the windmill tower.

 In Haydon’s newspaper column, a man named T.J.
 Weems, a signal service officer with the U.S. Army Signal Corps, was said to be “an authority on astronomy,” assessing and identifying the disfigured body as “a native of the planet Mars.”